kimyen/kimyen.github.io-old/about.md

 permalink: /about/
 ---

-I am a software engineer at Sage Bionetworks.
-I contributed to multiple projects in the Synapse engineering team, and do all kind of stuff that engineers do, like chasing the cause of a bug like it owns me money.
+I am a software engineer.
+I do all kind of stuff that engineers do, like chasing the cause of a bug like it owns me money.
 Big money!

 My favorite tea is Jasmine Green Tea.
 Every day you would see me taking a few trips to the kitchen with a glass tea pot to get hot water for my floral Jasmine tea.